steven-varga/h5rnd/README.md

 - [h5cpp v1.10.6-2](http://h5cpp.org) included with this project
 - [argparse](https://github.com/p-ranav/argparse)  included with this project
-- HDF5 C base library, no high level API or beuilt in C++ API is needed works with:  `serial|parallel`
+- HDF5 C base library, no high level API or built in C++ API is needed works with:  `serial|parallel`
 - c++17 or higher compiler

 **visualization:**